Osong-Michael/React-Redux-Capstone/README.md

 # React and Redux App

-A simple Calculator application built with React.
+A simple catalogue for your best Pokemons.

 [![Contributors][contributors-shield]][contributors-url]
 [![Forks][forks-shield]][forks-url]